 Our most advanced product candidates are VS-507, VS-4718 and VS-5095.
 We are currently evaluating these compounds in preclinical studies as potential therapies for breast and other cancers.
-We expect to initiate IND-enabling toxicology studies for VS-507 in January 2012.
+We initiated IND-enabling toxicology studies for VS-507 in January 2012.
 Assuming successful completion of preclinical studies, including IND-enabling toxicology studies, we expect to file an IND with the FDA in late 2012 to initiate a Phase 1 clinical trial of VS-507.
-We expect to initiate IND-enabling toxicology studies for VS-4718 and VS-5095 in the first half of 2012.
-Assuming successful completion of preclinical studies, including IND-enabling toxicology studies, we expect to file an IND with the FDA in early 2013 to initiate a Phase I clinical trial of one of VS-4718 or VS-5095.
+We expect to initiate IND-enabling toxicology studies for VS-5095 in the first half of 2012.
+Assuming successful completion of preclinical studies, including IND-enabling toxicology studies, we expect to file an IND with the FDA in early 2013 to initiate a Phase 1 clinical trial of VS-5095.
 We currently estimate that before initiating clinical trials for VS-507 and either VS-4718 or VS-5095, we will incur between \$1.5 million and \$2.5 million of additional preclinical development expenses for each of these two programs.